Manishearth/gstreamer-presentation/talk.md

 ### GStreamer in servo-media: Video/audio playback

+ - for `<audio>` and `<video>`
  - Uses gstreamer-player crate
  - Has callbacks for new frames
- - Provides things in a webrender-compatible format

 ♫

+So far, I've only talked about WebAudio.
+But we also wish to support `<audio>` and `<video>` elements, and want to use GStreamer for their implementation as well.

 We use the gstreamer-player crate for media playback.
-We hook into sink callbacks on new sample-frames, convert the frames into a format webrender can accept, and provide those to the application.
+We hook into sink callbacks on new sample-frames, convert them into an intermediate frame format, and pass them on to the application.

-Webrender is the GPU rendering engine used in Servo (and soon, Firefox!).

-⏰=6m (12m total)
+⏰=13

 §